-- New watercraft must be registered or have a temporary registration before they may be operated on the public waters of Virginia.
+- New watercraft must be registered or have a Temporary Registration Certificate before they may be operated on the public waters of Virginia.

 - Used watercraft with a current, valid registration may be operated for 30 days on the previous owner's registration if a copy of the dated bill of sale and the registration card are carried aboard the watercraft.

-- If there is no valid registration or the registration has expired, used watercraft must be registered or have a temporary registration before being operated on the public waters.
+- If there is no valid registration or the registration has expired, used watercraft must obtain valid registration or have a Temporary Registration Certificate before being operated on the public waters of Virginia.

 - An owner bringing a watercraft into Virginia from another state may operate the vessel up to 90 consecutive days on the other state's current, valid registration before registering it in Virginia.

-Watercraft registration is accomplished through the mail or at the DGIF headquarters building at 4010 West Broad Street in Richmond (8:15 a.m. - 5:00 p.m., Monday through Friday, except holidays).
-The full mailing address is on the application form.
-Applications submitted through the mail are usually processed and the registration materials mailed within two weeks of receipt in Richmond.
+Watercraft registration is accomplished through the mail or at the DGIF headquarters building 7870 Villa Park Drive, Suite 400, Henrico, Virginia 23228 (8:30 a.m.-4:30 p.m.
+M-F except holidays).
+Applications submitted through the mail are usually processed and the registration materials mailed within two weeks of receipt in Henrico.